DRAGonTHEARK/Speed-up-time-/README.md

 You have to use commands like

-/timeaccel start
+* /timeaccel start *

-for it to start
+for it to start speeding up